 Vertical flexposts provide people biking with vertical separation from traffic.
-They are recommended in the near-term along Adams Street between OR 99W and 1st Street because there are fewer driveway challenges along this segment.
-The type of vertical separation and extents of vertical separation may be updated in the future.
+They are recommended in the near term along Adams Street between OR 99W and 1st Street because there are fewer driveway challenges along this segment.
+The type and extents of vertical separation may be updated in the future.